Skip to section

 Copy trading allows you to defer stock-buying decisions to more experienced investors with a demonstrated record of success.

-This ability to follow expert traders’ strategies allows you to focus on your real job (and let’s not forget family and hobbies) instead of spending your evenings doing fundamental and technical analysis.
+Following expert traders’ strategies allows you to focus on your real job (and let’s not forget family and hobbies) instead of spending your evenings doing fundamental and technical analysis.

 Did You Know?